 Professor Ankhi Mukherjee is Professor of English and World Literatures at the University of Oxford and a Fellow of Wadham College.
 Mukherjee’s areas of specialism are Victorian literature and culture, contemporary British and Anglophone fiction, postcolonial studies, psychoanalysis, philosophical theory and intellectual history.
 Her latest publication, Unseen City: The Psychic Lives of the Urban Poor, is an interdisciplinary study of the relationship between global cities, poverty, and psychoanalysis across three continents.

 Maxine Dennis is a Psychoanalyst (British Psychoanalytic Society) in private practice and previously worked as a Consultant Clinical Psychologist, Psychotherapist and Groups Lead in the Adult Department, Tavistock and Portman NHS Foundation Trust.
-She is also a Visiting Lecturer at the University of Essex Clinical Psychology Department and various psychotherapy training in the UK and aboard.
+She is also a Visiting Lecturer at the University of Essex Clinical Psychology Department and various psychotherapy trainings in the UK and aboard.
 Her recent publication is Invisible Trauma: Women, Difference and the Criminal Justice System.
 Co-authored with Anna Motz and Anne Aiyegbusi.

 BPC Trainee Tickets

 We recognise the significant cost of training and that trainees are often unable to afford conferences.
 This is a loss to the trainee’s development and introduction to the profession, but also a loss of trainee experience to the wider discussion.
 Trainees are the future of the profession and we want to involve them in our events where possible.

 If you would like to ‘pay forward’ an online place for Friday and Saturday for a BPC trainee who might otherwise not be able to attend, you can do so below.

 If you are a trainee on a BPC accredited course and want to register your interest for a free ticket, please email us.